macagua/example.java.helloworld/README.rst

 example.java.helloworld
 =======================

-"Hello World" Example for Java based a articule.
+This is "Hello World" Example for Java.

 The structure ``HelloWorld`` package is like this: ::